A Perfect Luncheon Side

 - Medium mixing bowl

 - medium storage container with lid for the refrigerator

 - 1 whole onion, white, medium-sized, or ½ a large onion, julienned (Red or Yellow onions work as well)

 - 1 cup vinegar, apple cider

 - 1 cup water

 - ¼ tsp chile, red flakes

 Prepare Cucumbers and Onions

-- Peel and core the outer skin from the onions and cut in half length wise.
-Laying the onion on a cutting board, thinly slice into strips length-wise again (this is cut is called julienne).
+- Peel and core the outer skin from the onions and cut in half length-wise.
+Laying the onion on a cutting board, thinly slice into strips length-wise again (this cut is called julienne).
 Reserve.

-- In a medium sized mixing bowl, add the sugar, apple cider vinegar, water and salt.
-Whisk until the sugar and salt are dissolved.
+- In a medium-sized mixing bowl, add the sugar, apple cider vinegar, water, and salt.
+Whisk until the solids are dissolved.

 - Using kitchen gloves, gently mix the vinegar solution together with the vegetables.

-- Pour the cucumbers, onions and vinegar solution into a container with a lid.
-Place into a refrigerator and let marinate at least 2 hours or overnight before using.
+- Pour the cucumbers, onions, and vinegar solution into a container with a lid.
+Place into a refrigerator and let marinate for at least 2 hours or overnight before using.